-Affiliates of our general partner may sell limited partner units, which sales could have an adverse impact on the trading price of our common units.
+Affiliates of our general partner or affiliates of Blackstone may sell limited partner units, which sales could have an adverse impact on the trading price of our common units.

-Sales by us or any of our affiliated unitholders of a substantial number of our common units or our subordinated units, or the perception that such sales might occur, could have a material adverse effect on the price of our common units or could impair our ability to obtain capital through an offering of equity securities.
-Cheniere Holdings owns 11,963,488 common units, 135,383,831 subordinated units and 45,333,334 Class B units.
+Sales by us or any of our affiliated unitholders or affiliates of Blackstone of a substantial number of our common units or our subordinated units, or the perception that such sales might occur, could have a material adverse effect on the price of our common units or could impair our ability to obtain capital through an offering of equity securities.
+Cheniere Holdings owns 104,488,671 common units and 135,383,831 subordinated units.
 All of the subordinated units will convert into common units at the end of the subordination period and may convert earlier.
-Additionally, Blackstone CQP Holdco owns 100,000,000 Class B units.
-It is expected that all Class B units will convert into common units.
-We are required to provide a registration statement for the resale of these common units.
+We filed a registration statement for the resale of 202,450,687 common units owned by Blackstone and its affiliates.
 Any sales of these units could have an adverse impact on the price of our common units.